38 Kitchen Shelving Ideas

-You could also use your wall shelf to create a designated work station.
-This would be ideal for the coffee enthusiast.
+You can also use your wall shelf to create a designated workstation.
+This is ideal for the coffee enthusiast.
 It doesn’t have to be a plain straight wall shelf, either.
-You could have corner shelves that are triangular shaped and fit into a dead space that isn’t currently used.
+You can have corner shelves that are triangular shaped and fit into a dead space that isn’t currently used.

 Maybe the idea of having all open kitchen shelving isn’t an appealing one for you.
 This doesn’t mean you have to completely give up on open kitchen shelves.
-You could incorporate a single open shelf or a couple of shelves into your kitchen design.
+Incorporate a single open shelf or a couple of shelves into your kitchen design.

-One of the most common open shelving kitchen ideas is to remove one of your cabinets and replace it with two open shelves.
+One of the most common open-shelving kitchen ideas is to remove one of your cabinets and replace it with two open shelves.
 Another idea is to connect your upper cabinets with shelves above your sink.
-If neither of these ideas work, consider adding an open shelf mounted to your upper cabinets’ underside.
+If neither of these ideas works, consider adding an open shelf mounted to your upper cabinets’ underside.

 If you want to create the feel of a modern kitchen, then look for unique shelving.
-You could have shelves that are connected to long metal brackets that give the illusion of the shelves hanging from the ceiling.
-Or you could have a wall with slots that you can mount and move shelves on as you need.
+Shelves that are connected to long metal brackets give the illusion of the shelves hanging from the ceiling.
+Or have a wall with slots that you can mount and move shelves on as you need.
 This lets you have several storage solutions for specific items, like a spice rack, glassware, mugs, or cookbooks.

 If you want to have a white kitchen that looks modern and upscale, consider using alternative materials.
-You could have shelves that use tiles on the front and top of the shelf.
-Or you could have marble shelves that blend in with your marble backsplash.
+You can have shelves that use tiles on the front and top of the shelf, or have marble shelves that blend in with your marble backsplash.

-The only thing that you want to look out for is possible injury hazards such as splinters, sharp edges, or pieces of old metal hardware that could accidentally cut someone.
-It also helps to have pieces of wood that you can easily make level and flat.
+The only thing that you want to look out for is possible injury hazards such as splinters, sharp edges, or pieces of old metal hardware that can accidentally cut someone.
+It also helps to have pieces of wood that you can make level and flat without too much trouble.
 That way, you can easily stack your kitchen items on them.

 When using reclaimed wood, sometimes you don’t have a lot of say in what the type of wood is or how long the shelves are.
 Because of this, you’ll want to get creative with the wooden shelf that you build.
 You may have one long shelf that runs your kitchen’s entire length or several independent shorter shelves.